 Because if you didn’t post a photo, did you even go to NYC?!

-(the answer is yes, but take a photo anyways)
+(the answer is of course yes, but take a photo anyways)

 Wall Street Statues: the fearless girl and charging bull.